c0dycode/BL-AutoexecDLL/README.md

 - Random Gravity (if you select a version that contains this feature)
 - MAYBE a crash at some point

+# Disclaimer
+Obviously use at your own risk.
+It may cause a random gamecrash or similiar.

-# Credits:
+# Credits
 - c0dycode

-- TheFeckless: For his awesome SDK-Generator and tutorial
+# Thanks
+- TheFeckless
-- Warranty Voider: For his "Proxy DLL Maker"
+- Warranty Voider